• Skip to primary navigation

 • Measure all spices onto a plate.

-1 teaspoon paprika, ½ teaspoon ground cumin, ½ teaspoon ground coriander, ½ teaspoon cinnamon, ¼ teaspoon cloves, ¼ teaspoon nutmeg, ¼ teaspoon cardamom, ½ teaspoon dried chilli flakes
+1 teaspoon paprika, ½ teaspoon ground cumin, ½ teaspoon ground coriander, ½ teaspoon ground cinnamon, ¼ teaspoon ground cloves, ¼ teaspoon ground nutmeg, ¼ teaspoon ground cardamom, ½ teaspoon dried chilli flakes

 Keema